telerik/xaml-docs/controls/radcardview/features/sorting.md

 ## Programmatic Sorting

-The following example shows how to setup RadCardView, populate it a [QueryableCollectionView]({%slug consuming-data-queryablecollectionview%}) and add SortDescriptors in code.
+The following example shows how to setup RadCardView, populate it with a [QueryableCollectionView]({%slug consuming-data-queryablecollectionview%}) and add SortDescriptors in code.

 #### __[C#] Example 2: Defining the model__
 {{region radcardview-features-sorting-1}}